 With the micro:bit finally making its way into our schools and nearly into the hands of young makers around the United Kingdom, we are now starting to see a few teething problems from educators.

 One issue that sprang to the foreground involved shorting the GPIO pins which can cause the micro:bit to get rather warm.
-In normal operation the micro:bit runs absolutely fine and has no issues, but in this particular case the educator had tried to create a traffic light simulator with three LED, red, yellow and green, all of which we directly used with the board, thus causing the LED to short each other out.
+In normal operation the micro:bit runs absolutely fine and has no issues, but in this particular case the educator had tried to create a traffic light simulator with three LEDs, red, yellow and green, all of which were directly used with the board, thus causing the LED to short each other out.

 — Ben Smith (@ManchesterBudo) 23 February 2016

 Normally the micro:bit is used via crocodile clips that connect to the pins at the bottom of the board.
 But using crocodile clips with components as small as an LED can be quite troublesome.

 How can I use the micro:bit with a breadboard to prevent shorts from happening?

 In order to properly create a circuit, we would need to use something that could secure the components yet still be electrically conductive.
 So with a little ingenuity and a lot of prototyping we found an ideal solution.

 We will need to cut and strip 5 wires which we will use to connect the micro:bit to a breadboard.